FridahWatetuMuthoni/simple_shell_practice/README.md

 5. The Oprhan process
-This is a running process whose parent has finished or teminated
+This is a running process whose parent has finished or teminated It basically means that the parent terminated before the child

 6. Init process
 Init is the parent of all processes, executed by the kenel during the booting of the system